BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_2_Knowing_Your_Bitcoin_Setup.md

 banlist.json  blocks      debug.log             peers.dat      wallets
 bitcoind.pid  chainstate  onion_v3_private_key  settings.json
 ```
-You shouldn't mess with most of these files and directories — particularly not the `blocks` and `chainstate` directories, which contain all of the blockchain data, and the information in your `wallets` directory, which will contain your personal wallet (when we set it up).
+You shouldn't mess with most of these files and directories — particularly not the `blocks` and `chainstate` directories, which contain all of the blockchain data, and the information in your `wallets` directory, which will contain your personal wallet(s) when they're set up.
 However, do take careful note of the `debug.log` file, which you should refer to if you ever have problems with your setup.

-> :link: **SIGNET vs MAINNET:** If you're using mainnet, then _everything_ will instead be placed in the main `~/.bitcoin` directory.
+> 🔗 **SIGNET vs MAINNET:** If you're using mainnet, then _everything_ will instead be placed in the main `~/.bitcoin` directory.
 These various setups _do_ elegantly stack, so if you are using mainnet, signet, testnet, and regtest, you'll find that `~/.bitcoin` contains your config file and your mainnet data, the `~/.bitcoin/signet` directory contains your signet data, the `~/.bitcoin/testnet3` or `~/.bitcoin/testnet4` directory contains your testnet data, and the `~/.bitcoin/regtest` directory contains your regtest data.

 ## Know Your Bitcoin-cli Commands

-Most of your early work will be done with the `bitcoin-cli` command, which offers an easy interface to `bitcoind`.
+Most of your work in this course will be done with the `bitcoin-cli` command, which offers an easy interface to `bitcoind`.
 If you ever want more information on its usage, just run it with the `help` argument.
 Without any other arguments, it shows you every possible command:
 ```
 $ bitcoin-cli help
 == Blockchain ==